Skip to main content

 Telematics owes its existence to three unique breakthroughs of modern technology: the internet, GPS, and machine-to-machine communication (M2M).
 The field of vehicle telematics also includes wireless safety communications, GPS navigation, integrated hands-free cell phones, and automatic driving assistance systems.

-These days, telematics is an essential technology for fleet management.
+These days, telematics software is essential for effective fleet management.

-Telematics helps fleet managers answer questions such as:
+Telematics software helps fleet managers answer questions such as:

 • How can we reduce fuel consumption?